Army of Japanese, eager to make extra money, rocking global currency markets | The Japan Times

-Popular tales of “Mrs. Watanabe” — the canny Tokyo housewife who dabbles in currency trading in between school runs and shopping — barely begin to tell the story of Japan’s retail traders in the foreign exchange market.
+Popular tales of “Mrs. Watanabe” — the canny Japanese housewife who dabbles in currency trading in between school runs and shopping — barely begin to tell the story of the nation’s retail traders in the foreign exchange market.

 With almost 800,000 active forex accounts, Japan boasts the world’s most powerful force of retail traders.
 It has doubled in size in little more than a decade and spurred some of the most dramatic price moves of recent times, including the January “flash crash” that hammered the dollar and sent the yen soaring.